Director, Graduate Studies Resource Center

 Office: Library 504 (GSRC)

 Sara Castro has worked at the GSRC for two years and has experience in advising and tutoring at multiple university centers.
 As an undergraduate student, she worked as a co-manager of the Graduate Resource Room in the Department of Psychology.
 She also worked as a research assistant in the department and was Vice President of the Psychology Student Association.
 Sara has worked as a writing tutor at El Camino Community College and at the Writer's Resource Lab at CSULB.
-She started working at the GSRC as an intern in spring 2016, assisting the GSRC staff with data collection, outreach, and events.
-Sara is currently pursuing a master's degree in psychology at CSULB, and is a graduate of the University Honors Program.
+She received a master’s degree in linguistics and a bachelor’s degree in psychology at CSULB, and is a graduate of the University Honors Program.